 Studsvik Nuclear AB’s operations are conducted for the most part in laboratories and facilities in Studsvik, 28 km from Nyköping and 100 km south of Stockholm, Sweden.

-Today the company has four operative departments: Waste Technology, Materials Technology, Consultancy Services and Studsvik ALARA Engineering.
+Today the company has three operative departments: Waste Technology, Materials Technology and Consultancy Services.

 Safe and environmentally friendly treatment of low-level waste